JQ-Networks/UnifiedMessageRelay/README.md

 1. Check if you are using Python 3.7+
 2. Check if requirements.txt is installed correctly
+3. Check if binary dependencies are installed (search apt in this page)
-3. Check if cq-http-api is enabled in Coolq
+4. (If using Coolq) Check if cq-http-api is enabled in Coolq
-4. Check if the log suggests any missing configuration
+5. Check if the log suggests any missing configuration
+6. Check if you are on Dev branch, please switch back to master

 ## Issues must provide

 1. Descriptions about the issue
 2. Logs of python3 daemon.py run (Desensitization)
-3. Which branch you are on (Dev of Master)
+3. Steps to reproduce